 But some approaches to reviewing can kill

-sense of adventure and can instantly reduce young people's interest and
+sense of adventure and can instantly reduce young people's

 involvement to zero, or worse.

 Reviewing can of course be boring or

 if reviewers feel out of their depth or don't really believe

 they are doing.
 But I believe that there are much deeper

 reviewing does not always live up to its promise, and does not

 emphasise the importance of following a particular sequence in

 reviewing.
 After following the sequence, out comes the